Melbourne International Film Festival (MIFF) Day 1: [REC]³ Génesis.

 REC Genesis provides genuine laughs at times, but it is unconcerned with scaring its committed audience.
 Comedic zombie films have an established history, with horror master George Romero re-styling his Night of the Living Dead series as a horror comedy in the 1980s.
 The excessive gore in REC Genesis is played as slapstick.
 The narrative ambles along in entertaining but predictable grooves.
 Overall, the tone of this film lacks the punch of the previous REC movies, which unfurled as a clever, elongated fear feast.

-On the one hand, it is commendable that the REC writing-directing-producing team of three set out to reinvent and push their original story further into new territory, rather than playing it safe and delivering derivative thrills.
+On the one hand, it is commendable that the REC writing-directing-producing team of three set out to reinvent and push their original story, rather than playing it safe and delivering derivative thrills.
 On the other hand, in this particular case, the comedic horror style was a miscalculation for their established audience.
 The first two REC films stand together as a blistering example of the majesty of the horror genre.
 When horror films are conceived with passion for intelligent audiences, they deliver solid characters and stories of morality and human endurance through unexpected frights that delight.
 REC Genesis does not meet this promise, nor does it stand up to the calibre of its predecessors.
 Neither thrilling nor inventive, it doesn’t move its audience’s imagination nor does it inspire us to ponder and debate the macabre.

 Rating: Credit – 6.5 out of 10 Zombie Bites.
 A cut above the other zombie flicks plaguing our screens, but mediocre when held up to the first two trailblazing RECs.